AppGyver/ag-transaction/README.md

           {file, fileVersion}

 In terms of our type it means we take a `Transaction`, add another step and get a bigger `Transaction` back. `flatMapDone` will take care to retain the rollback instructions and progress events for us.

+## Manipulating transaction `progress` with `mapProgress`

+Basing on the previous example, events in `createFileVersion.progress` will be:

+    "file created"
+    "fileversion created"

+Imagine we didn't care for the strings much at all and would prefer to see an incrementing counter.
+We need to switch out the `progress` stream's contents.

+    createFileVersion.mapProgress (events) ->
+      events.scan(0, (count, event) -> count + 1)

+Resulting events in `progress` are:

+    0
+    1
+    2

+This becomes especially relevant if we wish to aggregate multiple parallel transactions.